Chelsea’s First Legal Recreational Weed Store Opens for Business on 1/26

 Verdi Cannabis, the Chelsea neighborhood’s first legally licensed recreational cannabis store, opened at 158 W. 23rd St. on Jan.
 26. CBD-infused hot chocolate was on offer.
 Bagels & cream cheese were eagerly consumed.
 A green ribbon was placed at the entrance (Verdi means “green” in Italian).

 The store was dreamed up by Ellis Soodak, a former quantitative analyst.
 He’s going into business with his father, Mitchell Soodak.
-The elder Soodak, a liquor store owner who runs Union Square Wine & Spirits, has quite the history with marijuana.
+The elder Soodak, a liquor store owner known for running Union Square Wine & Spirits, has quite the history with marijuana.

 As the younger Soodak was happy to explain to the gathered crowd, his dad used to deal weed at Stony Brook University–out of a suitcase–around 52 years ago.
 “They ended up getting busted.
 They threw a party, and they got a little too rowdy.
 They were facing felony charges,” he said.